Quindinzao/Quindinzao/README.md

 ### 🖖 Hi, my name is João

 - 🚀 I work with mobile apps
-- 💡 I'm in the continuous study of React Native, SwiftUI, Kotlin, Java and their derived technologies
+- 💡 I'm in the continuous study of React Native, Swift, Kotlin, Java and their derived technologies
 - 📘 My favorite language is Javascript
 - 📚 My codes and my work environment are very organized
 - 🖤 I love developing apps and systems in general